isomerpages/mindef-dtcareers/pages/CHALLENGE OF WITS.md

 </h4>

 <p class="challenge-text">
 Got an appetite for more tech?
-Have a go at our previous challenge and geek out over how our latest defence innovations and solutions are engineered.
+Have a go at our previous challenges and geek out over how our latest defence innovations and solutions are engineered.
 <br><br>
-Try it out below!
+Try them out below!

 </p>

 <div class="d-flex flex-column mt-20">